intland/codebeamer-imagegen-plugin/README.md

 gradlew jar
 ```

 The command generates the JAR file in the **build\libs** directory.
-Default build creates a version of this plugin, which does not include the following JSPWiki plugins:
+Default build creates a version of this library, which does not include the following JSPWiki plugins:
 - Horizontal Graph
 - Vertical Graph
 - Directed Acyclic Graph